suujia/credible-clients/README.md

 barebones model class; your job is to implement the `fit` and `predict` methods, in whatever way you want (feel free to import any libraries you wish).
 You can look at [**`main.py`**](main.py) to see how these methods will be called.
-Don't worry about getting "good" results — treat this as an exploratory task!
+Don't worry about getting "good" results (this dataset is _very tough_ to predict on) — treat this as an exploratory task!

 To run this code, you'll need Python and three libraries: [NumPy], [SciPy], and [`scikit-learn`].
 After invoking **`python main.py`** from your shell of